incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 - Similar collision probability as UUID, not guaranteeing strong collision resistance.
 - Limited information encoding due to reliance on CSPRNG.
-- Not ideal for applications requiring sequential order, though configurable.
+- Due to the full dependency on random values, it's not ideal for applications requiring sequential order, though it is configurable.

 ---